kcccr123/receipt-scanner-backend/README.md

 ### BART

 ### YOLOv8

 Training tools for our YOLOv8 model are located in the `RSYOLOV8` folder.

 The main training script is `receiptScannerYolo.ipynb`
 To setup and run the training script:

 **Data Folder**

 1. Create a folder on your device.
 2. Inside that folder, create another folder named `unsplit`.
 3. Create two folders inside the `unsplit` folder named `images` and `labels`.
 4. Place your images and labels in there respective folders.

 **Set path in config.yaml**

 1. Open the `config.yaml` file located in the `RSYOLOV8` folder.
 2. Copy the absolute path of the data folder you created in the last section and replace the `path` field.

 **Run the training script**

 1. Open the `receiptScannerYolo.ipynb` training script
 2. Read the instructions and run each cell up to and including the "Train the Model" cell.

 For more information regarding training parameters, refer to the Ultralytics documentation for YOLOv8:
 [YOLOv8 Tuning Documentation](https://docs.ultralytics.com/modes/train/#augmentation-settings-and-hyperparameters)

 ### RCNN

+Training toolds for RCNN model are located in the `RCNN` folder.

+To train, simply run the training script `TrainModelGREY.py` in the terminal.
+To setup the training script:

+**Data Folder**

+1. Create a folder on your device.
+2. Place traiing images inside that folder.
+3. In the same folder, create a .jsonl file containing the labels in the format `{"file_name":"image.jpg","text":"label"}`

+**Set path in training script**

+1. In `TrainModelGREY.py`, locate `data_path` and `model_path` fields at the begining of the script.
+2. Copy the absolute path of the data folder created in the previous section and the dictionary to save the model, then replace the `data_path` and `model_path` fields respectively.

 ### Flask Server